disolovyov/beans/README.md

 ## Configuration

-When building for the browser, Beans collects some information from `package.json` and `beans.json` files.
+Beans collects some information from `package.json` and `beans.json` files.
+Most of it is used when building for the browser.
 Create a `beans.json` file to override the following build defaults:

     {
       "browser": true,
       "browserPaths": ['src'],
       "browserPrefix": "",
+      "browserRootModule": <same as package name>,
       "copyrightFrom": <current year>,
       "license": <unspecified>,
       "sourcePath": 'src'